YvesHarry/Challenge-one/README.md

 ## How to Contribute

-If you created an application or package and would like other developers to contribute to it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

 Any developer can contribute by turning this Web application into a mobile application.
 Please contact me directly (yhdeslouches@hotmail.com) if you would like to contribute to this project.